pstansell/d3rlpy/docs/getting_started.rst

 ---------------

 There are many algorithms avaiable in d3rlpy.
-Since CartPole is the simple task, let's start from ``DQN``, which is the Q-learnig algorithm proposed as the first deep reinforcement learning algorithm.
+Since CartPole is the simple task, let's start with ``DQN``, which is the Q-learnig algorithm proposed as the first deep reinforcement learning algorithm.

 .. code-block:: python